dgarnitz/vectorflow/README.md

 ### VectorFlow API Client
 The easiest way to use VectorFlow is with the our clients, located in `clients/` directory.
 There are several scripts, with different configurations for qickly uploading data.
 We recommmend starting with the `clients/standard_upload_client.py` - Running this script will submit a document to VectorFlow for embedding with Open AI ADA and upload to the local qdrant instance.
 You can change the values to match your configuration.

-Note that the `TESTING_ENV` variable is the equivalent of the `enviroment` field in the `VectorDBMetadata`, which corresponds to an environment in Pincone, a class in Weaviate, a collection in qdrant, etc.
+Note that the `TESTING_ENV` variable is the equivalent of the `environment` field in the `VectorDBMetadata`, which corresponds to an environment in Pincone, a class in Weaviate, a collection in qdrant, etc.

-### Vector Database Schema Standard
+### Vector Database Standard Metadata Schema
 VectorFlow enforces a standardized schema for uploading data to a vector store:
 ```
 id: string